betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Performing Different Actions Based on the Arguments ##

-When a mock strategy is called, the _last_ matching expectation that's still active will be selected (think "newer overrides older").
-So, you can make a strategy do different things depending on its argument values like this:
+When a mock schedulingStrategy is called, the _last_ matching expectation that's still active will be selected (think "newer overrides older").
+So, you can make a schedulingStrategy do different things depending on its argument values like this:

 ```